A LARGE Costa Blanca health network has warned staff about a ‘deadly’ painkiller that allegedly left countless Brits and Irish for dead.

 However, no information existed in Spanish media.

-She soon came across an Olive Press article about Irish expat, Billy Smyth, who had tragically died after taking Nolotil in 2016.
+She came across an Olive Press article about Irish expat, Billy Smyth, who had tragically died after taking Nolotil in 2016.

 “I was in disbelief,” continued the Javea-based translator, who lived in the UK for 18 years.